AIALab-TeamAI/New_Digital_Twin/README.md

 a.
 Using Unity 2020.2 or later, open the Package Manager from Window -> Package Manager.

 b.
 In the Package Manager window, find and click the + button in the upper lefthand corner of the window.
-Select ``` Add package from git URL.... image ```
+Select ${\color{red}Add /space package /space from /space git /space URL /space .... /space image. }$

 ![image](https://github.com/AIALab-TeamAI/New_Digital_Twin/assets/58129562/5dfc62e5-3b46-4d35-b16a-a32ad5940c45)

 c .
 Enter the git URL for the desired package.
 Note: you can append a version tag to the end of the git url, like #v0.4.0 or #v0.5.0, to declare a specific package version, or exclude the tag to get the latest from the package's main branch.